arindam117/E-Vehicle-Trends/README.md

 # E-Vehicle-Trends
-The visualization displays the peaks and lows in the growth stage of electric vehicles, the data is taken from google trends of the last 5 years. using the pytrends library the data is fetched from google trends with the following time stamps
+The visualization displays the peaks and lows in the growth stage of electric vehicles vs the other fuel types, the data is taken from google trends of the last 5 years. using the pytrends library.
+The data is fetched from google with the following time stamps vs the average user search enquires